conatsera/system-device-tree-xlnx/README.md

 System Device Tree Generator (SDTGen) currently only supports AMD&trade;
 SoCs and designs based on ARM&trade; processors.
-Support for AMD MicroBlaze&trade; Processors and AMD MicroBlaze&trade; V Processors is limited and will not provide Linux&reg; or bare metal device trees.
+Support for AMD MicroBlaze&trade; Processors and AMD MicroBlaze&trade; V Processors is limited and will not provide Linux&reg; device trees.

 # Usage